Pho: History

-Phở was originally sold at dawn and dusk by itinerant street vendors, who shouldered mobile kitchens on carrying poles (gánh phở).
+Phở was originally sold as a snack at dawn and dusk by street vendors, who shouldered mobile kitchens on carrying poles (gánh phở).
 From the pole hung two wooden cabinets, one housing a cauldron over a wood fire, the other storing noodles, spices, cookware, and space to prepare a bowl of phở.
 The heavy gánh was always shouldered by men.
 They kept their heads warm with distinctive felt hats called mũ phở.